FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-variables.md

 #### Retrieving Node variable

-To retrieve a node variable within a function node, use the context's `get` method:
+To retrieve a node variable using a function node, use the context's `get` method:

 ```javascript
 context.get('variableName');